Upper Eastside: Architecture of Morningside

 Houses constructed in the Morningside Historic District reflect the eclecticism popular in the early twentieth century.
 The earlier buildings in the district are predominantly Mediterranean Revival in style, while structures built in the 1930s and early 1940s are frequently Art Deco.
 Outstanding examples of both styles are found here.

 Morningside also features a large number of masonry vernacular buildings that frequently utilize elements of several styles.
 An unusual Tudor Revival style house and one of the city's best examples of Mission style architecture add to the area's architectural diversity.

 Demographics of Morningside

 As of 2000, the population of Morningside was 1,074 people.
 The racial makeup of Morningside was 14.90% Hispanic or Latino of any race, 28.49% Black or African American, and 55.21% White (non-Hispanic).

 Bay Point

-Bay Point is a sub-neighborhood within the Upper East Side neighborhood, in the City of Miami, Florida, United States.
+Bay Point is a sub-neighborhood in the Upper East Side neighborhood.
 It is a gated community stretching from NE 41st Street to NE 50th Street alongside Biscayne Boulevard.
 The neighborhood streets are privately owned by the households and access to the roads and waterways are restricted to the residents (and their guests), of which there are approximately 250.
 To maintain the streets and the neighborhood's 24-hour security, all residents must pay neighborhood dues that can total approximately $2,200 per year.
+As of 2000, the population of Bay Point was 1,378 people.
+The racial makeup of Baypoint was 49.20% Hispanic or Latino of any race, 5.2% Black or African American, and 36.7% White (non-Hispanic).